Battlefield V: Under No Flag

-In the spring of 1942 during the North African campaign, convicted bank robber William Sidney "Billy" Bridger, the son of another infamous bank robber, Arthur Bridger, volunteers to join the British army in order to avoid jail time, and is assigned as an explosives expert to a Special Boat Service team led by George Mason (Craig Fairbrass).
+In the spring of 1942 during the North African campaign, convicted bank robber William Sidney "Billy" Bridger, the son of another infamous bank robber, Arthur Bridger, volunteers to join the British army in order to be released from prison, and is assigned as an explosives expert to a Special Boat Service team led by George Mason (Craig Fairbrass).
 Billy and Mason infiltrate occupied North Africa in order to sabotage German airfields.
 However, things don't go as planned at the first airfield; one of Billy's explosives ("safecracker specials") fails to detonate, much to Mason's anger, forcing Billy to commandeer an anti-aircraft device to destroy the final plane.
 Mason is wounded, and after an argument with Mason about whose fault it was that Mason could have been taken out, Billy and Mason steal a German's car and drive to the second airfield.
 However, due to Mason's wounds, Billy is forced to infiltrate the airfield alone.
 Billy is able to destroy the objectives, but detours to a nearby bunker to collect medical supplies for Mason, and uses the radio there to call HMS Sussex for evacuation.
 After destroying the base's radar stations, Billy returns to report to Mason.
 However, Mason is furious when he finds out Billy radioed for help, since it would alert the Germans to their exact location.
 A massive German force begins to pursue them and they are forced to hide in some ruins.
 Billy begins to express doubts at his own competence and their chances of survival, as well as grieving over his failure to please his father.
 Mason confides in Billy that he picked him to volunteer for the unit because his many attempts to rob banks, especially three of one bank, showed him as a "tryer", a person who doesn't easily give up.
-Inspired, Billy shoots alongside Mason in a last stand while singing along to It's a Long Way to Tipperary.
+Inspired, Billy shoots alongside Mason in a last stand while singing along to "It's a Long Way to Tipperary".
 They manage to hold off the German forces long enough for British reinforcements to arrive, and the Germans are subsequently routed.
 In the aftermath, Billy and Mason have a newfound respect and understanding of each other as they head off for their next mission.